brianz/blog/content/post/serverless-how-to-handle-db-transactions.md

 > [at this link](http://flask.pocoo.org/docs/1.0/reqcontext/#callbacks-and-errors)

 Because web frameworks are designed to deal with the web, they can depend on this request/response cycle and offer hooks to us engineers.
-As a simple exmple, when a database is brought into the picture, we can connect and disconnect in logical places such as `pre-request` and `post-response`, respectively.
+As a simple example, when a database is brought into the picture, we can connect and disconnect in logical places such as `pre-request` and `post-response`, respectively.
 Any database connection setup would, of course, be started early on in the request pipeline, and tasks such as closing a connection or putting a connection back into a pool would be